scionproto/scion/doc/ColibriDesign.rst

 Components
 ==========
-There are four main components that need to be modified or created: the COLIBRI service itself, the border router, a monitoring system, and ``sciond`` in the end host:
+There are five main components that need to be modified or created: the COLIBRI service itself, the border router, a monitoring system, and ``sciond`` in the end host: